shigen0/XSShigeno/README.md

     Introduce payload list variations based on specific needs.
     Curate more targeted payload lists.
-    Use a unique session for all the tests
     Handle XSS in POST parameters.
     Enhance CSP bypass capabilities.